jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 1. Come with your averages and variability already calculated and included in your data frame
 2. Calculate your averages and variability based on your data in R

+## Averages and variability already calculated ##

-I'll start with method 1 which assumes you have already calculated averages and standard deviation because it's easier for the R beginner, and it is still generally how I would approach this task (data dependent).
+I'll start with method 1 which assumes you have already calculated averages and variability because it's easier for the R beginner, and it is still generally how I would approach this task (data dependent).

-## One Variable ##
+### One Variable ###
 Here is an example of the layout for your data with variables/categories as rows, and averages and standard deviation (calculated already in excel), as columns.
 In the first example, I'm going to use simple data where I only have one variable.

 ![useful image]({{ site.url }}/assets/error_bars_simple_csv.png)